What is a Lien and How Does It Work?

 The debtor makes payments on the vehicle.
 At this point, there are three possible outcomes.

-The debtor might make all the payments and pay off the loan.
-The bank will release the title to him when that happens and the lien is removed.
+- The debtor might make all the payments and pay off the loan.
+The bank will release the title when that happens and the lien is removed.

 In this case, the lien against the first vehicle is removed but the second lender will hold title to the new vehicle and would have a lien against that one.

 Types of Liens